Call us now:

 Before exploring the details of becoming an insurance broker in Thailand, it is essential to understand the requirements for setting up an insurance company.
 Regulations differ for domestic and foreign insurance companies.

-To establish a life or non-life insurance company in Thailand, the following key requirements must be met:
+To establish an insurance company in order to evolve as insurance broker in Thailand, the following key requirements must be met:

 - Company Registration: The company must be registered as a Limited Company under the Civil and Commercial Code of Thailand.